 If you share your home with a pet, trips to the vet can be very expensive, but some practices offer discounts for over-60s.
 It never hurts to ask!
 Dogs Trust offers 50% off on membership for over-60s too, for an overall cost of only £12.50 a year.
 This includes a professional 24-hour advice service and public liability insurance for your dog, among other benefits.

-Rest Less offers
+More Rest Less offers

 Rest Less has partnered with a range of well-respected and trusted companies and academies to offer our members access to several exclusive deals and offers.

-For example, if you’re interested in picking up a new skill, we’ve teamed up with the New Skills Academy and the International Open Academy to offer substantial discounts on their courses.
-Both academies offer hundreds of online courses to choose from, on subjects as diverse as growing your own food, boosting your business skills, improving your assertiveness, learning expert make-up techniques and many others.
+For example, if you’re interested in picking up a new skill, we’ve teamed up with Udemy, the New Skills Academy and the International Open Academy to offer substantial discounts on their courses.
+These academies offer hundreds of online courses to choose from, on subjects as diverse as growing your own food, boosting your business skills, improving your assertiveness, learning expert make-up techniques and many others.

-Bear in mind though that although transferring your pensions can be extremely helpful, it shouldn’t be entered into lightly and it definitely won’t be the right option for everyone.
+Bear in mind though that although transferring your pensions can be extremely helpful, it shouldn’t be done lightly and it definitely won’t be the right option for everyone.
 If in doubt, you’ll need to seek professional financial advice.
 You can find a local financial advisor on VouchedFor or Unbiased, or for more information, check out our guides on How to find the right financial advisor for you or How to get advice on your pension.

 Some of the savings you’ll make may seem insignificant, but they can add up very quickly.
 The most important thing to remember is that it never hurts to ask if you’re entitled to a discount, as sometimes it’s not always obvious that concessions are available.